File Sharing via the internet - Is there a Pain-Free Way ?

 because of the trouble it can cause) is that all mail systems prohibit

 attachments above a certain size, and this limit can be as little as 5 MB or even less.
-Even a medium-sized Word document with illustrations or images within it can easily exceed this, and audio and video files will almost always be above the limit, unless they are very short.
+Even a medium-sized Word document with illustrations or images within it can easily exceed this limit, and audio and video files will almost always be above it, unless they are very short.

 other, and less widely appreciated, issue is that emails are eminently